ReCogDrive: A Reinforced Cognitive Framework for End-to-End Autonomous Driving: Training Datasets Construction

-\textbf{Data Augmentation.} Many QA datasets such as CODA-LM (only three question formats) and DRAMA (fixed, terse answers) lack linguistic variety and can hinder VLM performance.
-Following DriveMM~\cite{huang2024drivemm}, we first employ an LLM to generate paraphrased question templates for any dataset with limited variants.
-Then, we prompt Qwen2.5-VL~\cite{Qwen2.5-VL} with the original image, question, and answer to produce richer, more varied responses.
-This two-stage process markedly enhances both question and answer diversity.

-\textbf{Data Filtering.} We use Qwen2.5-VL~\cite{Qwen2.5-VL} to assign each QA pair a quality score based on predefined criteria.
-Any pair scoring below 60 is removed.
-After filtering, we retain 2.3 M high-quality pairs.
+\textbf{Quality Control.} Finally, we implement a rigorous filtering step.
+Qwen2.5-VL assigns each QA pair a quality score based on predefined linguistic and semantic criteria.
+Any pair scoring below 60 is discarded.
+After this filtering process, we retain 2.3M high-quality QA pairs.
+Notably, applying the pipeline to NAVSIM produces 775K well-structured pairs, which we use to fine-tune the VLM, substantially enhancing its planning and reasoning capabilities.